By Gail Boushey Published: 2/16/2026 Updated: 4/15/2026

 This is what it looks like when the investment in curriculum actually pays off.

-If you are a principal who purchased a program and is watching your teachers struggle to make it work — look here first.
+If you are a principal who purchased a program and is watching your teachers struggle to make it work this is also for you.
+On that page, you'll also find your PD plan for the year.

-If you are a district leader asking why the results aren't matching the investment — the answer is here.
+If you are a district leader asking why the results aren't matching the investment start here too.

-Not in a different program.
-In the teacher capacity that every program requires but none of them build.
+You probably don't need a new program.
+You need to build the teacher capacity that every program requires but none of them build.

 Programs will keep changing.
 Mandates will keep shifting.
 The state-approved list will look different in three years than it does today.